'I feel so lost': The elderly in Ukraine, left behind, mourn

 Once she collected his body, she would need a casket, which equals a month of her pension, about $90.
 She, like other elderly Ukrainians, hasn't received her pension since the war began.
 She gets by selling the vegetables she grows, but the potatoes she meant to plant in March withered while she was hiding in her home.

-Her aging cellphone keeps losing battery life.
+Her ageing cellphone keeps losing battery life.
 She forgets her phone number.
 Her other son, two years younger than Vadym, is unemployed and troubled.
 Nothing is easy.

 "I would walk out of this place because I feel it's so hard to be here," Trubchaninova said, sitting at home under a tinted black-and-white photo of herself at 32, full of determination.